 When you hear about hybrid loans, home mortgages probably come to mind first.
-And for good reason: hybrid mortgages are a common type of hybrid loan.
+And for good reason: hybrid mortgage loans are a common type of hybrid loan.
 But they’re not the only kind.
 Below, we’ll dissect what a hybrid loan is, where they pop up, and why you might be interested in applying for one.

 What is a hybrid loan?

 Also called adjustable loans, a hybrid loan is any loan that combines fixed and variable rates into one loan.
 With a fixed-rate loan, you pay the same interest rate for the life of the loan.
 By contrast, a variable-rate loan’s interest rate may fluctuate with market conditions.
-But in a hybrid loan, these don’t occur at the same time.
-Typically, a hybrid loan begins as a fixed-rate loan.
-Then, at a predetermined date – five years, for instance – the rate will transition over to a variable schedule.

 Pros and cons of hybrid loans